 1. In-House Programmatic Run

-It is expected that many ad agencies and brands will stop outsourcing their programmatic ad management and pull those operations in-house.
-In fact, the trend has been prevalent for the last few years, with more companies focused on squeezing out the maximum possible ROI from ad investments (more on this later).
+Many ad agencies and brands are expected to stop outsourcing their programmatic ad management and pull those operations in-house.
+The trend has been prevalent for the last few years, with more companies focused on squeezing out the maximum possible ROI from ad investments (more on this later).

 With lower spending on the management aspect of advertising, this move, when executed correctly, can provide a significant boost to ROAS (Return On Ad Spend).
-For those working in an in-house marketing team, this will mean having to develop new skills just to stay relevant in the industry.
-That said, those who are able to adapt proficiently will find themselves in an advantageous position, having learned a high-value skill for the future.
+For those working in an in-house marketing team, this will mean developing new skills just to stay relevant in the industry.
+That said, those who can adapt proficiently will find themselves in an advantageous position, having learned a high-value skill for the future.

 2. Rise in First-Party Data Solutions

 The European Union introduced the General Data Protection Regulation or GDPR in 2016.
 The legislation is aimed at protecting the online privacy of individuals.
-In 2018, the USA introduced its own version of GDPR, known as the California Privacy Act.
-Since then, a number of countries have introduced laws that prohibit or heavily restrict the collection and use of third-party data.
+In 2018, the USA introduced its version of GDPR, known as the California Privacy Act.
+Since then, many countries have introduced laws that prohibit or heavily restrict the collection and use of third-party data.

 These legal frameworks all prevent the tracking of online user data without getting clear consent from the user.
 Major tech companies like Apple, Firefox, and Google have stopped supporting third-party cookies in their devices and browsers, and the trend is expected to continue.